richie5um/TextBar-Recipes/README.md

 ### Show Selected File in Finder
     osascript $HOME/scripts/SelectedFinderFile.scpt
 > Download SelectedFinderFile.scpt to your machine (to ~/scripts), and then add this to TextBar.

+## ANSI Escape Colors
+    echo 'Normal \e[41m Other '
+> This is an example.
+> Requires TextBar 1.5.174 or later

+## Multi-line Scripts
+    echo 'Hello' ; echo 'World' ; echo '!'
+> Requires TextBar 1.5.174 or later

 ## HTML
 From v1.3.3, TextBar can render _basic_ HTML into your TextBar item.
 The text must begin with ```<html>```, or end with ```</html>``` - must be in lowercase! - for it to be renderred as HTML.